TuanChill/Template-Nextjs/README.md

 For support and questions:

 - Create an issue in the [GitHub repository](https://github.com/TuanChill/Template-Nextjs)
-- Check existing documentation and issues
+- Check existing documentation and configuration files
-- Review the comprehensive configuration files
+- Review the comprehensive project structure and examples
+- Follow the established patterns and conventions

 ---

+**Built with ❤️ for modern web development**